Who am I, anyway:

 - I'm just trying to figure it all out.

 Lauren went to Oakland University in Rochester, MI and graduated with a BFA in Musical Theatre.
-She received departmental honors, an Irene Ryan Award nomination for her work in The Pageant Plays, and a certificate of merit from KCACTF for her co-costume design for Grey Gardens.
-She interned at The Ensemble Theatre Community School in Eagles Mere, PA, under the direction of the wonderful Ann V. Klotz, and was fortunate enough to travel with six other Oakland actors and three professors to Greece, where they rehearsed and toured an original adaptation of Medea.
+She received departmental honors, an Irene Ryan Award nomination for her acting work in The Pageant Plays, and a certificate of merit from KCACTF for her co-costume design for Grey Gardens.
+She interned at The Ensemble Theatre Community School in Eagles Mere, PA, under the direction of the wonderful Ann V. Klotz, and was fortunate enough to travel with six other Oakland actors to Greece, where they rehearsed and toured an original adaptation of Medea.

-Since moving to New York, Lauren has interned with Millbrook Playhouse, learned how to make hats, dived into the world of folk/traditional music, helped create a new musical adaptation of Twelfth Nighty for FringeNYC, learned how to skateboard, and joined a cast of an Off-Broadway show with only three hours of rehearsal.
+Since moving to New York, Lauren has interned with Millbrook Playhouse, learned how to make hats, dived into the world of folk/traditional music, helped create a new musical adaptation of Twelfth Night for FringeNYC, learned how to skateboard, and joined a cast of an Off-Broadway show with only three hours of rehearsal.
 Along the way, she's acquired a mandolin, a tenor banjo and a washboard, and dreams of being in a all-girl newgrass band.
 Lauren lives in Inwood with her cute boyfriend and their nine plants.
 Sometimes she dyes her hair blue, but most of the time, it's brown.